 The best way to use Zoneless is with Signals in Components.

-However, this change is only enabled for new applications as it may cause bugs in apps that rely on the previous change detection behavior.
-Coalescing helps to reduce unnecessary change detection cycles and significantly improves performance for some applications that have been upgraded to the latest version of Angular.
+However, this change is only helpful for new applications.
+That’s because it may cause bugs in apps that rely on the previous change detection behavior.
+Coalescing helps to reduce unnecessary change detection cycles.
+It significantly improves performance for some applications that are updated to the latest version of Angular.

-To enable event coalescing for current projects, you must configure your NgZone provider in the bootstrapApplication function.
+To enable event coalescing for current projects, you must customize your NgZone provider in the bootstrapApplication function.

 This configuration allows for event coalescing, which helps enhance performance by reducing redundant change detection cycles.

-Route Redicrects with Functions: In Angular 18, functions can now handle redirects, replacing the static strings in the “redirectTo” property of the Route object.
-This enhancement provides more flexibility in routing.
-The function can parse an object with URL parameters and then return a string or the UrlTree, improving the efficiency and navigation of web applications.
+Route Redicrects with Functions: In Angular 18, functions can now handle redirects by changing the static strings in the “redirectTo” property of the Route object.
+This improvement provides more flexibility in routing.
+Consequently, the function can parse an object with URL parameters and then return a string or the UrlTree, improving the efficiency and navigation of web applications.

 TypeScript 4.7 Support: Angular 18 now supports TypeScript 4.7, bringing in new features and improvements for developers.
-These include template literal types, enhanced support for readonly, and new Import Types.
-These changes aim to improve template typing, provide a better understanding of the readonly keyword, and enhance the modularity of the code.
+These include template literal types, improved support for readonly, and new Import Types.
+Specifically, these changes aim to improve template typing.
+Additionally, it will provide a better understanding of the readonly keyword.
+Ultimately, this enhances the flexibility of the code.

-Latest ng-template API: The new ng-template API eliminates the need to create distinct templates for specific selectors, enhancing the API’s reusability.
+Latest ng-template API: The new ng-template API eliminates the need to create distinct templates for specific selectors.
+It enhances the API’s reusability.

 Debugging Tools Upgraded: Angular 18 incorporates new tools to enhance application debugging.
-These tools provide comprehensive information about the application’s state, facilitate debugging with source maps, visualize component trees, manage data bindings, and conduct performance profiling.
+Specifically, these tools provide comprehensive information about the application’s state.
+It facilitates debugging with source maps and visualizes component trees.
+Moreover, it manages data bindings and conducts performance profiling.

 Updated Official Documentation Website: Angular developers now have a new official documentation website at Angular.dev.
-All requests to angular.io will now automatically redirect to angular.dev.
-The new website offers a modern experience with a hands-on tutorial, a live playground with examples, improved search using Algolia, redesigned guides, and more straightforward navigation.
+In fact, all requests to angular.io will now automatically redirect to angular.dev.
+The new website offers a modern experience with a hands-on tutorial.
+A live playground with examples and improved search using Algolia.
+Additionally, it features redesigned guides and more straightforward navigation.

 Unified Control State Change Events: In the v18 release of Angular, new functionality has been introduced to forms by adding the “events” property in the FormControl, FormGroup, and FormArray classes.
-This feature allows developers to subscribe to a stream of events for each form control, facilitating meticulous tracking of changes in value, touch state, pristine status, and control status.
+This means developers can now to subscribe to a stream of events for each form control.
+As a result, it facilitates meticulous tracking of changes in value, touch state, pristine status, and control status.
 Use the following method to enable this feature:

 Angular 18 Updates Stable Segments

 Materials: Several months ago, the Angular team introduced experimental support for Material 3.
-The current Angular version is stable after integrating developers’ feedback and refining Material 3 components.
-Along with this update, Angular 18 features include a revamped material.angular.io with new Material 3 themes and updated documentation.
+Now, the current Angular version is stable after integrating developers’ feedback and refining Material 3 components.
+Additionally, along with this update, Angular 18 features include a revamped material.angular.io with new Material 3 themes and updated documentation.

 Built-in Control Flow: Alongside deferrable views, Angular 18 introduced a new built-in control flow with enhanced performance in v17.
 After significant adoption and addressing community feedback, the Angular team announced that this API is stable.

 ESM (ECMAScript Module) Support: The update adds ECMAScript Modules (ESM) support to Angular, aligning it with modern JavaScript standards.
-This support facilitates integrating popular libraries and tools, improving code splitting and loading.
+Consequently, this support facilitates integrating popular libraries and tools, improving code splitting and loading.
 Despite potentially increasing requests, using ESM speeds up initial load times while ensuring a smooth user experience.

-Component-Level State Management: The update simplifies state management at the component level for small to medium applications, making it easier to understand state changes and component interactions previously managed at the service level or through global state libraries like NgRx.
+Component-Level State Management: The update simplifies state management at the component level for small to medium applications.
+Consequently, it makes it easier to understand state changes and component interactions.
+It was previously managed at the service level or through global state libraries like NgRx.

 Angular 18 Features Improvements

-Enhanced Performance with Ivy: Angular 18 has introduced performance enhancements through the Ivy compiler optimization, resulting in quicker start times, improved performance, and smaller bundle sizes.
+Enhanced Performance with Ivy: Angular 18 has introduced performance enhancements through the Ivy compiler optimization.
+As a result, it results in quicker start times, improved performance, and smaller bundle sizes.

-Improved Forms API: The update to Forms A streamlines the process of generating and validating forms, offering enhanced flexibility and incorporating more advanced validation features.
+Improved Forms API: The update to Forms A streamlines the process of generating and validating forms.
+This means it offers enhanced flexibility and incorporates more advanced validation features.

-Revamped AOT Compilation: In Angular 18, the Ahead-of-Time (AOT) compilation process has been enhanced to facilitate faster processing of large-scale applications and improved interoperability with third-party APIs.
+Revamped AOT Compilation: In Angular 18, the Ahead-of-Time (AOT) compilation process facilitates faster processing of large-scale applications and improved interoperability with third-party APIs.
 Consequently, this optimization reduces the reliance on just-in-time compilation.

 Enhanced Reactivity Model: Angular 18 streamlines state management and data flow by introducing its new reactivity model.
 This user-friendly model diminishes the need for excessive code and enhances change detection, improving overall system performance.
 These advancements simplify the handling of intricate state interactions.

 Server-Side Rendering: SSR in Angular v18 is optimized for better performance and integration.
-Enhancements include improved pre-rendering, faster server-side hydration, and better support for Angular Universal.
+Specifically, enhancements include improved pre-rendering, faster server-side hydration, and better support for Angular Universal.
 These improvements help reduce the Time to Interactive (TTI) user experience, particularly on slower networks.

-Improved Internationalization (i18) Support: With new APIs and tooling enhancements, Angular 18 improves internationalization support and simplifies application localization scenarios, which benefits developers targeting a global audience.
+Improved Internationalization (i18) Support: With new APIs and tooling enhancements, Angular 18 improves internationalization support.
+Moreover, it simplifies application localization scenarios, which benefits developers targeting a global audience.

-Accessibility: The latest version places a strong emphasis on accessibility through the introduction of new directives and components, aiming to enhance compliance with accessibility standards.
-These enhancements facilitate the development of all-encompassing web applications, providing developers with an improved foundation for inclusivity.
+Accessibility: The latest version places a strong emphasis on accessibility through the introduction of new directives and components.
+That means it aims to enhance compliance with accessibility standards.
+Ultimately, these enhancements facilitate the development of all-encompassing web applications, providing developers with an improved foundation for inclusivity.

 Additional Angular 18 Features